soundxyz/sound-protocol/spec.md

 ## Abstract

-Sound Protocol 2.0 enables creators to permissinonlessly deploy gas-efficient minimal, non-upgradeable [721a](https://www.azuki.com/erc721a) proxies from a factory contract.
+Sound Protocol 2.0 enables creators to permissionlessly deploy gas-efficient minimal, non-upgradeable [721a](https://www.azuki.com/erc721a) proxies from a factory contract.
 The protocol enables support for customizing auction formats, payments, & metadata.

 ## Contracts